MBA, MA, LCMHC

 • Panic attacks

-If you're experiencing any of these symptoms, you're not alone—and support is available.
-Therapy can help you better understand your anxiety and develop effective tools to manage it.
+If you are experiencing any of these symptoms, you are not alone.
+Therapy can help you better understand the underlying factors contributing to your anxiety and develop evidence-based tools to manage symptoms more effectively.

 Panic Attacks